Title: | Refitting and Spatial Analysis in Archaeology |

 1 - cohesion(layer 1) - cohesion(layer 2)

-The admixture of two layers is equal to the cohesion of a virtual third layer, which is defined by the fragments and the connection relationships intersecting the two layers.
+The admixture of two spatial units is equal to the cohesion of a virtual third unit, which is defined by the fragments and the connection relationships intersecting the two spatial units.

-Results range in [0;1] with 0 for two completely independent layers and values towards 1 as the robustness of the boundary between the two layers is lower.
+Results range in [0;1] with 0 for two completely independent spatial units and values towards 1 as the robustness of the boundary between the two spatial units is lower.

 As it appears, this function calls the frag.layers.cohesion